Naipes La Banca produced a series of standard and advertising decks during the 1970-80s, both Spanish-suited and Anglo-American patterns,

 Above: Naipes La Banca’s standard Spanish pattern, an original re-drawing of the Catalan pattern, c.1975.

-Right: cards from La Banca's original re-drawing of the Catalan pattern.
-Identical decks were subsequently produced with the brand name "Naipes Castilla" by
+Identical decks were subsequently produced in the 1980s or 90s with the brand name "Naipes Castilla" by

 Offest Sacerdoti Printers, Bs.
 As., who list playing cards in their range of products.

-Right: cards from a Spanish-suited deck based on Fournier's "Castilian" design with an original Joker design and the legend 'La Banca' appearing on the ace of coins, the Joker and the four of cups.
+Above: cards based on Fournier's "Castilian" pattern with an original Joker and the legend 'La Banca' appearing in several places.

 Right: cards from another Spanish-suited deck based on Fournier's "Castilian" pattern, but with a simpler ace of coins.

 The Argentinean flag is draped around the sides and a lion, cornucopia and anchor appear at the bottom.